elaInnovation/ELA-Microservices/README.md

 We use docker to package our application or microservices and its dependencies in a virtual container that can run on Linux computer (more compatibilities will be provided soon).
 We don't provide here a full docker tutorial, for more details or if you are not familiar with this tool, please refer to the docker [documentation here][here_docker_documentation].

 ### Raspbian (install docker)
-We prepared a raspberry with a raspbian console image that you can find [here][here_raspbian] (raspios buster i386).
+We prepared a raspberry with a raspbian console image that you can find [here][here_raspbian] (raspios buster arm).
 Before deploying the container, you need to install all the tools requiered to use **docker** and **docker-compose** on your raspberry.
 To do the job, you can follow the procedure just below.

 ***Info : We install using the convenience script***
 ```bash